-- S.2.2.1 This schedule defines the performance indicators for generation entities. - S.2.2.2 In particular, this schedule specifies the way in which data must be used to calculate those performance indicators. - S.2.2.3 This schedule is separated into sections: generation service performance indicators; generating unit availability performance indicators; and generation services reliability performance indicators. - S.2.2.4 A generation entity must calculate the performance indicators: - (a) identified in Table 2 of this schedule; and - (b) in accordance with the formulas set out in this schedule or the Definitions and Interpretation schedule. - S.2.2.5 The data used to calculate each performance indicator must correspond with the reporting period for that performance indicator.
+- S.2.2.1 This schedule defines the performance indicators for generation entities. - S.2.2.2 In particular, this schedule specifies the way in which data must be used to calculate those performance indicators. - S.2.2.3 This schedule is separated into sections: generation service performance indicators; and generating unit availability performance indicators. - S.2.2.4 A generation entity must calculate the performance indicators: - (a) identified in Table 2 of this schedule; and - (b) in accordance with the formulas set out in this schedule or the Definitions and Interpretation schedule. - S.2.2.5 The data used to calculate each performance indicator must correspond with the reporting period for that performance indicator. - S.2.2.6 Intermittent generation, including solar photovoltaic systems and battery energy storage systems are excluded from the application of schedule 2 for the purpose of reporting generating unit availability performance indicators.